frenetic-lang/tutorials/08-NCMultiSwitch.md

 firewall
 ```

-To truly separate the routing policy from the firewall policy, you will use NetCore's _sequential composition_  operator.
+To truly separate the routing policy from the firewall policy, you will use Frenetic's _sequential composition_  operator.
 Sequential composition lets you take any two policies, `P` and `Q`,
 and run them in sequence:

 ```